MabezDev/blog/content/blog/posts/esp32-rust.md

 }
 ```

 Now lets add some register definitions for the peripherals we want to use.
-For the blinky program, we will need to control the GPIO peripheral.
+For our blinky program, we will need to control the GPIO peripheral.
+In the ESP32 (and most modern processors) peripherals are mapped to memory adresses, commonly refered to as memory mapped peripherals.
+To control a peripheral we simply need to write values to the right addresses in memory, with respect to the reference manual supplied by the chip manufacturer.

 ```rust
 /// GPIO output enable reg